alkemir/gertCloner/README.md

 ## Contribute

 Being honest, my C skillz are non-existant so please please send any changes you would like to publish.
+Also, an idea that might work is to configure the framebuffer to be as big as the two screens together, fiddle a bit with the configuration of this program to copy only the second screen portion and then we should be able to get the independent dual screen setup!
+(I think)